We cannot achieve an end to AIDS by 2030 without addressing mental health challenges faced by young people living with HIV globally.

 We hope that this research not only addresses key knowledge gaps but also inspires action.
 We believe that we can improve the mental health of young people living with HIV if we listen to young people and work together to adopt the research recommendations.

-If you have any questions or would like to learn more, get in touch with Nadege or Molly:
+If you have any questions, would like to request a copy of the full length report or would like to learn more, get in touch with Nadege or Molly:

 Nadege Sandrine Uwamahoro, PhD candidate and campaigner with the Youth Stop AIDS student society at Newcastle University, N.S.Uwamahoro2@newcastle.ac.uk

 Molly Pugh-Jones, London and Southern England Co-ordinator, Youth Stop AIDS Steering Committee, firstname.lastname@example.org

 In partnership with Fundación Chile Positivo, you can access this information in Spanish via their blog post which will go live on World Mental Health Day, 10th October 2020.

 In partnership with Teengergizer you can find a Russian translation of this webpage here.

 *In total 214 responses were collected; 166 from young people living with HIV and 48 from stakeholders including researchers (13%), advocates/activists (22%) and health workers (39%).